By Edward Kliszus

-The Narrator reminds us that they do grow up, they want what they can’t have and asks will how their parents keep them alive?
+The Narrator reminds us that they do grow up, want what they can’t have, and ask how their parents kept them alive.

 “Early on, I simply nap (the baby says).
 “I’m Off To The Races,” and the baby tap dances!
 And if one baby isn’t enough, it’s time for the “Second Child Blues.”

-The Narrator comforts that parenting infants is exhausting and trying.
-A miracle happens, babies start sleeping.
+The Narrator comforts that parenting infants is exhausting and trying, but a miracle happens, and babies start sleeping.

 So “We double date,” “Level Up,” and rock n’ roll.